kubernetes/enhancements/keps/sig-api-machinery/2876-crd-validation-expression-language/README.md

 The good news is that https://github.com/google/cel-policy-templates-go already has demonstrated integrating CEL with OpenAPIv3.
 We plan to leverage this work.

+Support for comparing integers and floats is supported in beta and later (in alpha, ints could only be compared to ints and floats to floats).

 We will add detailed test coverage for numeric comparisons due to [google/cel-spec#54](https://github.com/google/cel-spec/issues/54#issuecomment-491464172) including coverage of interactions in these dimensions: